bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 ### Automatic provisioning

-With the **iOS Auto Provision** Step, you do not need to manually upload a provisioning profile to Bitrise.
+With the **iOS Auto Provision with App Store Connect API** Step, you do not need to manually upload a provisioning profile to Bitrise.
 You only need a certificate.

 1. Check that you have a .p12 certificate uploaded to Bitrise.